VALOR Act Academic Credit Evaluation Policy

 How To Use your GI Bill to Pay for College

-- Apply for your veterans benefits using the Veterans Online Application, VONAPP on the GI Bill website
+- Apply for your veterans benefits using the Veterans Online Application (VONAPP)

 - Apply for admissions to UMass Boston as an undergraduate or graduate student